-Taroom Fishing Competition - 2nd weekend in June
+Taroom Fishing Competition

 Glebe Weir is always great fishing and the Taroom Fishing Competition is a tradition most freshwater fishos refuse to pass up.
 Some 300 competitors turn out each year for the event.
 Nominations for all age groups are taken on the Friday night before kick-off at 6.00am Saturday morning.
-Onsite catering is always handy for those keen to get their energy levels primed and to keep them going while there's action on the water, and a bar to help relax when the hard yards are done.
-The comp concludes at 12 noon on Sunday.
+Onsite catering is always handy to keep contenders going while there's action on the water, and a bar to help relax when the hard yards are done.
 Excellent camping facilities are available at Glebe Weir with powered and unpowered sites.
-From funds raised since 1987 the Glebe Weir Taroom and District Fishing and Restocking Club have restocked the dam with fingerlings to the tune of 72,600 Silver Perch, 353,000 Golden Perch and 36,350 Sleepy Cod.
+From funds raised since 1987 the Glebe Weir Taroom and District Fishing and Restocking Club have restocked the weir with fingerlings to the tune of 72,600 Silver Perch, 353,000 Golden Perch and 36,350 Sleepy Cod.

-CONTACT Harry P: 0427 361 631
+Harry P: 0427 361 631

-Hooked on Theodore Family Fishing Competition - 3rd weekend in July
+Hooked on Theodore Family Fishing Competition

-The Theodore Family Fishing Competition is back and better than ever!
-It all kicks off on the Friday night with nominations at the local bowls club and the chance to chat with the locals to get the insider knowledge on the best places to target.
+The Theodore Family Fishing Competition kicks off on the Friday night with nominations at the local bowls club and the chance to chat with the locals to get the insider knowledge on the best places to target.
 There are always heaps of prizes to be won, live music, a bar operating, and food available for purchase throughout the weekend.
-Limited camping is available onsite at Junction Park, however Theodore Showgrounds has loads of space with both powered and unpowered camping available.
+Limited camping is available onsite at Junction Park, however Theodore Showgrounds has loads of space with both powered and unpowered sites.
 All funds raised go towards making future fishing competitions self-sustainable, upgrades to boating facilities and possible fish restocking programs.